 The available resources for health care have to serve a larger group of patients.

 Emerging technology and digitalisation offers new opportunities for healthcare.

 The new demands on how hospitals should offer treatment and follow-ups meant it was crucial that we complied and empathized with people's different needs and situations.

 Patients would like better empathy and information when being treated.
 They wish to be seen both as a patient and an individual.
-And to be included in their treatment plans.Kristian Leitao, Doctor and Project Manager, SUS 2023 Organizational Development
+And to be included in their treatment plans.Kristian Leitao, Doctor and Project Manager, New SUS Organizational Development

 Bridging professions through co-creation

 Everyone on the core team has been closely collaborating on every aspect of the project, from conducting insight with patients and healthcare staff, analysing and articulating ideas, to planning and implementing the pilot.
 This co-creation was crucial for the project’s success.
 EGGS facilitated the process.
 The healthcare staff's planning expertise helped escort us through a maze of organisational know-how concerning the hospital's working environment, thus bridging the gap between designers and medical specialists.